ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

    Formula for the complete calculation of :math:`V_{MAX}` and :math:`K_M`.
-   The formula is a simple script, allowing a Calcer to see exactly how the data in the scisheet are produced.
+   The formula is a simple script, allowing a Novice to see exactly how the data in the scisheet are produced.
    Note that the formula assigns values to other columns.
    :label:`fig-complexformula`